Chef Barton Seaver ’01, A Champion for Sustainability

 Public Service and Policy

-Barton is the author of seven cookbooks: American Seafood: Heritage, Culture & Cookery from Sea to Shining Sea, Two if by Sea, For Cod and Country, Where There’s Smoke: Simple, Sustainable, Delicious Grilling, Superfood Seagreens: A Guide to Cooking with Power-Packed Seaweed, National Geographic Food for Health: Choose and Use the Very Best Foods for Your Family and Our Planet, and National Geographic Kids Cookbook: A Year-Round Fun Food Adventure.
+Barton is the author of eight cookbooks: The Joy of Seafood, American Seafood: Heritage, Culture & Cookery from Sea to Shining Sea, Two if by Sea, For Cod and Country, Where There’s Smoke: Simple, Sustainable, Delicious Grilling, Superfood Seagreens: A Guide to Cooking with Power-Packed Seaweed, National Geographic Food for Health: Choose and Use the Very Best Foods for Your Family and Our Planet, and National Geographic Kids Cookbook: A Year-Round Fun Food Adventure.
 His articles have appeared in The New York Times, Cooking Light, Coastal Living, The Boston Globe, The Oprah Magazine, and The Washington Post.